EPCCed/archer2-intro-to-lammps/_episodes/05-advanced-inputs.md

 run            5000
 ```

+### Restart files

 To allow the continuation of the simulation (with the caveat that it must
-continue to run in the same number of cores as it was), we can create a
+continue to run in the same number of cores as was originally used), we can
-restart file:
+create a restart file:

 This binary file contains information about system topology, force-fields, but
 not about computes, fixes, etc, these need to be re-defined in a new input
 file.

+You can write a restart file with the command:

 ```
 write_restart  restart2.lj.equil